apache/incubator-spot/dev/release/README.md

 All the features that will be included in the release EPIC needs to have a proper Pull Request (PR) created following this guide.
 And needs three +1 votes which at least one of them must be from the QA Team.

+Development must be done in to a Topic Branch or Master Branch, depending on the scope of the release.

 Once the PR has votes, then the PPMC developer must merge the PR and the owner of that PR should close it properly in Github (in case it does not closes automatically).

+If Development is performed in Topic Branch, then Topic Branch should be merged in to master branch once development is done.

 ### **Create the Release Candidate**

+The Release candidate branch will be created from Master branch once all pull requests form the EPIC are merged to a topic branch or directly to master branch before code freeze date.

 #### **Branch your release:**